Yashas-H/NYC-MTA-Subway-Crowd-and-Delay-Analysis/README.md

 # MTA Subway Analysis and Prediction

-This repository contains a Jupyter Notebook, `MTA_subway.ipynb`, which analyzes and models subway data to derive insights and make predictions.
-It leverages Python for data manipulation, machine learning, and visualization.
+# MTA Subway Analysis and Crowd Prediction

+This repository contains two Jupyter Notebooks, `MTA_subway.ipynb` and `CrowdPredict.ipynb`, that collectively focus on analyzing subway data, modeling patterns, and predicting crowd sizes using machine learning.

+---

-## Features
+## Project Structure

-1. **Data Preprocessing**:
+### 1. **`MTA_subway.ipynb`**
-   - Handles categorical and numerical data.
-   - Standardizes features using `StandardScaler`.
+   - Focuses on **subway data preprocessing**, **feature engineering**, and **model training**.

-2. **Machine Learning Models**:
+   - **Machine Learning Models**:
-   - Implements regression and classification models such as:
+     - Implements various regression and classification models, including:
        - Logistic Regression
        - Random Forest Regressor and Classifier
        - Decision Tree
        - K-Nearest Neighbors

-3. **Evaluation Metrics**:
+   - **Evaluation Metrics**:
      - Mean Squared Error (MSE)
      - Mean Absolute Error (MAE)
      - R-squared score (R²)

-4. **Visualization**:
+   - **Visualization**:
-   - Uses `matplotlib` for plotting and analyzing results.
+     - Provides insights using scatter plots and other graphical tools.

+### 2. **`CrowdPredict.ipynb`**
+   - Focuses on predicting subway crowd sizes.
+   - **Key Features**:
+     - Data preprocessing and feature selection.
+     - Regression modeling to predict crowd sizes.
+   - **Insights**:
+     - Provides visualizations comparing actual versus predicted crowd sizes.
+     - Highlights the model's performance, particularly its effectiveness for smaller crowds.
+   - **Hyperparameter Tuning**:
+     - Despite expectations, no evidence of `GridSearchCV` or explicit hyperparameter tuning was found in this notebook.

+### 3. **Tableau Integration**
+   - After generating predictions and processing data in the notebooks, **upload the processed data into Tableau** to create interactive visualizations and dashboards.
+   - Tableau will be used to:
+     - Visualize trends and patterns in subway crowd data.
+     - Generate detailed, user-friendly graphs for further analysis.

+---

 ## Dependencies